Attendant care services

 HDAA Experience with Assessing the ACIS

-HDAA is one of only a very few Certification Bodies working with the Attendant Care Industry Association to provide certification services to the Attendant Care Industry Certification Standards (ACICS).
+HDAA is one of only a very few Certification Bodies accredited by JAS-ANZ and approved to work with the Attendant Care Industry Association to provide certification services to the Attendant Care Industry Certification Standards (ACICS)..

 As a specialist human services certification body, the HDAA Program team and our Assessor Network have the unique skills and knowledge to provide comprehensive, supportive and insightful assessment services.